donomii/racketprogs/goStringTable/README.md

 # goStringTable
-A symbol table (string table) for Go
+A thread-safe symbol table (string table) for Go

 ## Description

 A string table turns strings into numbers, and back again.
-Popularised by LISP and Scheme, a string table is an efficient (an sometimes quick) way to store a lot of strings, when many of them are expected to be identical.  e.g. when parsing a program, function and variable names are usually put into a symbol table.
+Popularised by LISP and Scheme, a string table is an efficient (and sometimes quick) way to store a lot of strings, when many of them are expected to be identical.  e.g. when parsing a program, function and variable names are usually put into a symbol table.

 It works like a hashmap, but it is lock-free to read (unlike Go hashmaps).